 How Cardiovascular disease develops

-As with saturated fats, consuming too much added sugar will impact your cholesterol.
+As with saturated fats, consuming too much-added sugar will impact your cholesterol.
 Excessive sugar intake will increase calories.
-If not burnt up as energy, they will travel to the liver and be converted in to triglycerides fats.
+If not burnt up as energy, they will travel to the liver and be converted into triglyceride fats.
 Triglyceride fats are then dumped back into the bloodstream contributing to more fatty deposits in the arteries.